 The fellow is responsible for journal club presentations at the Friday Heart Failure Conference.
 They are also expected to educate the medical and surgical house staff participating in the care of the patients on the service as to the appropriate diagnostic tests and treatments of heart failure patients.

-All of our positions starting July 2014 and July 2015 have been filled.
+All of our positions starting July 2019 have been filled.

 - Personal statement